TooSalty0000/OCR_w_GenAI/README.md

-# PDF Text Extractor
+# PDF GENIUS

-PDF Text Extractor is a powerful Python package that converts PDF documents into text using AI-powered optical character recognition (OCR).
+PDF GENUIS is a powerful Python package that converts PDF documents into text using AI-powered optical character recognition (OCR).
 It currently supports both Google's Gemini and OpenAI's GPT-4 Vision models for text extraction, with an extensible architecture that makes it easy to add support for additional AI models.

 ## Features